 In the world of Remnant, people known as Hunters and Huntresses protect the world from the creatures of Grimm.
 These creatures are attracted to fear and negativity, so they are not a threat as long as peace exists.
 Ruby Rose is a fifteen-year-old girl studying to become a Huntress, and perhaps due to being in the right place at the right time, gets accepted into Beacon Academy.
 Beacon is a school that trains young people to become the protectors of the peace.
 She soon meets her teammates: her older sister Yang Xiao Long, the quiet Blake Belladonna and the heiress Weiss Schnee.
 Despite her positive and friendly attitude, Blake and Weiss do not immediately come to like Ruby.
 However, when they all end up being a part of Team RWBY, they must work together as a team in order to succeed at school and to save the kingdom of Vale from the Grimm and the revolutionist group White Fang.

 Jeff Williams composes the majority of the music for this series, and his music gives it a wonderfully orchestral feel.
 It is right up there with the best of the music composed for modern television anime, and Williams continually demonstrates that he is capable of composing music in a variety of different styles to suit a variety of different scenes.
-A case in point is the music created for the Team FNKI battle in the Vytal Festival; it contrasts well with the rest of the music and still sounds awesome and funky.
-There is so much to like with the music, and it is all available for purchase thanks to Rooster Teeth.
+A case in point is the music created for the Team FNKI battle in the Vytal Festival; it contrasts with the rest of the music but still sounds awesome and funky.
+There is so much to like about the music, and it is all available for purchase on CD from Rooster Teeth.

-The voice acting is top notch as well.
+The voice acting is top notch.
 Before seeing the credits to the first volume, it was not obvious that Ruby is voiced by Achievement Hunter’s Lindsay Jones.
-Although her trick to portraying her almost seems easy when she demonstrates it in one of the extras, Lindsay is so convincing as Ruby that it seemed as if Ruby was voiced by a professional voice actor who had been working as an anime voice actor for years.
-Once the credits had rolled, it does make perfect sense that Lindsay is the voice actor for the main protagonist.
+Although her trick to portraying her almost seems easy when she demonstrates it in one of the extras, Lindsay is so convincing as Ruby that it seemed as if Ruby was voiced by a professional who had been working as an anime voice actor for years.
 Barbara Dunkelman can be picked straight away as the voice of Yang, but although Yang’s voice is not particularly different from Barbara’s normal voice, she does an excellent job of voicing the fun-loving girl.
 Arryn Zech is also great as Blake, so it is a shame that Blake continues to be one of the quieter characters.
-Kara Eberle similarly does an excellent job of portraying Weiss as a strong but not perfect girl.
-The recurring roles are all excellent as well; long-time Rooster Teeth fans will likely enjoy hearing Michael Jones as Sun, Ryan Haywood as the bombastic Professor Port and Joel Heyman as the hyper energetic Professor Oobleck.
-Gray Haddock is incredibly convincing as major antagonist Roman Torchwick, and the list could easily go on.
+Kara Eberle similarly does an excellent job of portraying Weiss as a strong but imperfect girl.
+The recurring roles are all excellent as well; long-time Rooster Teeth fans will likely enjoy hearing Michael Jones as Sun, Ryan Haywood as the bombastic Professor Port and Joel Heyman as the hyper-energetic Professor Oobleck.
+Gray Haddock is convincing as major antagonist Roman Torchwick, and the list could go on.
 Suffice it to say that every aspect of the audio, as with every other element of the series, is outstanding.

 There are over three hours of video extras included in this release.
-There are numerous behind-the-scenes videos that detail the production process, footage from an RTX panel, short episodes explaining more about the world of Remnant, fanart and more.
+There are numerous behind-the-scenes videos detailing the production process, footage from an RTX panel, short episodes explaining more about the world of Remnant, fan art and more.
 If you want to learn more about the production of the series, these extras provide an excellent reason to pick up this release.
 Another reason is the SteelBook packaging.
-The artwork on the front cover is fantastic, and shiny.
-The artwork of Beacon Academy on the inside is a very nice touch as well.
-This is sturdy packaging, so if you have friends or family members insisting that you check out this RWBY thing because of the recent premiere of volume 4, this release is a good way to go.
+The artwork on the shiny front cover is fantastic.
+The artwork of Beacon Academy on the inside is a nice touch as well.
+This is sturdy packaging, so if you have friends or family members insisting that you check out RWBY because of the recent online premiere of volume 4, picking up this release is the best way to go.

-RWBY really lives up to the hype surrounding it.
-One can easily see why so many fans immediately fell in love with it; the characters are so realistic and easy to identify with.
-They go through struggles just like many teenagers do, even if the struggles are significantly more confronting and occasionally disturbing than is normal in the real world.
-It seems to be impossible to find any one element of this series that does not work with the rest of it.
-It is explained in the extras that the whole production team is like one big family; they work on the show together and communicate every step of the process, making it as easy as possible for everyone to continue to produce this brilliantly fun series.
-It does not remain as a mostly harmless story of students training to become Hunters and Huntresses, with significant adversity becoming prominent in the final third of this volume, but it does continue to be thoroughly entertaining.
-RWBY also has strong emotional engagement, making it easy to become strongly attached to the main and supporting characters.
-Rooster Teeth is quickly become an outstanding leader in content creation in the western world.
+RWBY perfectly lives up to the hype surrounding it.
+One can easily see why so many fans immediately fell in love with it; the characters are realistic and easy to identify with.
+They go through struggles just like many teenagers do, even if the struggles are significantly more confronting and disturbing than is normal in the real world.
+RWBY has strong emotional engagement, making it easy to become attached to the main and supporting characters.
+With this outstanding series and more, Rooster Teeth is quickly becoming a leader in content creation in the western world.

 Capsule Computers review guidelines can be found here.